SteeltoeOSS/Tooling/visual-studio-templates/README.md

 ### Cloud Foundry Templates

-The templates with `cloudfoundry` naming extend the base templates to target deploying the app to [Cloud Foundry](https://cloudfoundry.io).
+The templates with `cloudfoundry` naming extend the base templates to target deploying the app to [Cloud Foundry](https://cloudfoundry.org).
 These templates offer additional features like management integrations enhanced log streaming, and each template has a ready to `cf push` manifest.

-### Windows Diego Cells on Cloud Foundry
+#### Windows Diego Cells on Cloud Foundry

-When using the Cloud Foundry templates that target .NET Framework, you will need to ensure your platform has the proper cell deployed.
+When using the Cloud Foundry templates that target .NET Framework, you will need to ensure your platform has the proper cells deployed.
 Read more about Windows Diego Cells [here](https://docs.pivotal.io/pivotalcf/windows/index.html).

 ## More Info

-To learn more about Steeltoe, head over to the site (https://steeltoe.io)[https://steeltoe.io].
+To learn more about Steeltoe, head over to the site [https://steeltoe.io](https://steeltoe.io).